adelsz/pgtyped/docs-new/docs/sql-file.md

 4. Queries can contain parameters.
 Parameters should start with a colon, ex. `:paramName`.
 5. Annotations can include param expansions if needed using the `@param` tag.
 6. Parameters can be forced to be not nullable using an exclamation mark `:paramName!`.
+7. Nullability on output columns for output columns can be specified using column aliases such as `AS "name?"` or `AS "name!"`.

 ## Parameter expansions